MikeBusuttil/TaskITEasy/README.md

   - content other than the title
 - keep history of all notes/props/updates
   - just store everything in the updated relationship
+  - be more clever about the delete functionality
 - integrate with GitHub cards
 - integrate with Jira
 - undo accidental deletion
+- multi-user simultaneous editing
+  - subscribe to DB changes

 ## Notes